ClickHouse/clickhouse-docs/docs/en/integrations/data-ingestion/data-formats/json/schema.md

 ```

 :::note Column expression for nested
-The above requires us to access the tuple using the notation `versions[1].1`, refering to the `created` column by position, rather than the prefered syntax of `versions.created_at[1]`.
+The above requires us to access the tuple using the notation `versions[1].1`, referring to the `created` column by position, rather than the preferred syntax of `versions.created_at[1]`.
 :::

 On loading the data, the column will be extracted.